oradyvan/LivePhotosBackend/README.md

 ## Debug on Your Machine

 This step is as simple as issuing console command `python server.py`.
-Then, you can navigate to http://localhost:5000 in your web browser.
+Then, you can navigate to Swagger UI at URL http://localhost:5000/photos/ui/ in your web browser.